Kincardine, Sutherland

 Kincardine (Cinn Chàrdainn) is a small hamlet in Sutherland, situated on the west end of the south shore of the Dornoch Firth.
 The village of Ardgay is less than 1 mile north west of Kincardine along the A836 coast road.
+It lies within the civil parish of Kincardine and Community council of Ardgay and District.

 Etymology

 The name Kincardine, as with other locations so-named, may be a Gaelic adaptation of a Pictish name.
 The second element is the Pictish *carden, perhaps meaning "encampment" or "brake".
 The first element represent Gaelic ceann substituting an original Pictish *pen, both meaning "end, head, top", giving an aboriginal form of *Pencarden.